DCC-Lab/RayTracing/tutorial/article.md

 <img src="article.assets/image-20200512140455081.png" alt="image-20200512140455081" style="zoom: 25%;" />

-There really are only two transformations that need to be described to recover the behavior of any optical elements: the propagation by a distance $d$ in any homogeneous medium :
+There really are only two transformations that need to be described to recover the behavior of any optical elements: the propagation by a distance $d$ in any homogeneous medium, described by the simple following matrix :
 $$
 \mathbf{S}(d) = \Biggl[
 \begin{matrix}